 In California, there are no permanent Vote Centers.
 Locations may change from election to election.
 Sometimes a facility that was used previously may not be available for a particular election.
 Changes to precinct boundaries may sometimes occur when precincts are consolidated or realigned, especially for local elections that are not statewide.

-Voters should always refer to their Sample Ballot booklet or go online to the Vote Centers & Ballot Drop Box Locations to find the location of a Vote Center before going to the polls to vote.
+Voters should always refer to their Sample Ballot booklet or go online to the Vote Centers and Drop Box Locations to find the location of a Vote Center before going to the polls to vote.

 Can I take my Sample Ballot or my own written voting choices into the voting booth?

 Yes.
-It is recommended that you mark your voting choices in your Sample Ballot and take it to the Vote Center on Election Day.
+It is recommended that you mark your voting choices in your Sample Ballot and take it to the Vote Center for early voting or on Election Day.
 You can refer to your Sample Ballot to make your choices.
 Remember to take your Sample Ballot out of the voting booth after you have completed voting.